TECHNOCRATSROBOTICS/ROBOCON_2018/Computer Science/Anirudh Parameswaran/README.md

 5. *Merge Sort:*
 The given code is for merge sorting an array of integers.
 It follows Divide and Conquer algorithm.

+6. *Insertion Sort:*
+The given code is for Insertion sorting an array of integers.
+It uses a sentinel to assign the value of the smallest number to thefirst position in the array before sorting it.